openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 # Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.

-> **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.
+> **NOTE**: With the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
+If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed guide.

-> **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
-Please review the content inside the `<INSTALL_DIR>/licensing` folder for more details.
+> **IMPORTANT**: By downloading and using this container alongside with included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
+Please review the content inside `<INSTALL_DIR>/licensing` folder for more details.

 ## System Requirements

-The complete list of supported hardware is available in the [Release Notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html).
+Complete list of supported hardware is available in the [Release Notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html).

-**Operating systems**

-- Red Hat Enterprise Linux 8, 64-bit

-## Install OpenVINO Runtime
+## Installation Flow

+1. <a href="#set-repository">Set Up Repository</a>
+2. <a href="#install-runtime-package">Install OpenVINO Runtime Using the YUM Package Manager</a>
+3. <a href="#install-opencv">Install OpenCV from YUM (Optional)</a>
+4. <a href="#install-software-dependencies">Install Software Dependencies (Optional)</a>
+5. <a href="#configure-inference">Configure Inference on Non-CPU Devices (Optional)</a>
+6. <a href="#next">What's next?</a>

-### Step 1: Set Up the Repository
+## <a name="set-repository"></a>Step 1: Set Up Repository

-1. Create the YUM repo file in the `/tmp` directory as a normal user:
+1. Create the YUM repo file in the `/tmp` directory as normal user:
    ```
    tee > /tmp/openvino-2022.repo << EOF
    [OpenVINO]